-Rashida Samji and Arvindbhai B. Patel: The BCSC has issued a notice of hearing against Rashida Samji and settled with Arvindbhai B. Patel (also known as Arvin Patel) in regards to their involvement in an investment scheme.
+Rashida Samji and Arvindbhai B. Patel: A BCSC panel has found that Rashida Samji and two companies she controlled committed a $100 million fraud.
+The panel found that Samji ran a Ponzi scheme that raised more than $100 million from over 200 investors.
+Previously, the BCSC settled with Arvindbhai B. Patel (also known as Arvin Patel) in regards to his involvement in the investment scheme.
 For a webpage containing related material on the case click here

 The ICSC’s goals are to: